johnsarie27/AWSAutomation/docs/Get-IAMReport.md

 ```

 ## DESCRIPTION
-This function will use the supplied AWS Credential profile to generate and parse the IAM Credential Report.
-It then returns the account information.
+Generate and parse the IAM Credential Report and return the account information.

 ## EXAMPLES